khudgins/documentation/on-premise/administration/km.rst

 Overview
 --------

-The enStratus KM service is a jetty process that listens on port 2013, configurable.
-It accepts connections from enStratus components that have as an operational requirement to perform activities that require access to sensitive information.
+The Enstratius KM service is a jetty process that listens on port 2013, configurable.
+It accepts connections from Enstratius components that have as an operational requirement to perform activities that require access to sensitive information.

 Sensitive information can be thought of as any information required to interact with cloud providers, for example, the credentials necessary to perform the action of initiating the start of a VM in a cloud provider.

-The KM system also handles information entered by users via the enStratus console or API.
+The KM system also handles information entered by users via the Enstratius console or API.
-An example of this type of information is a public ssh key that may be a part of an enStratus user profile or an SSL certificate that was loaded into enStratus for use in an automation routine.
+An example of this type of information is a public ssh key that may be a part of an Enstratius user profile or an SSL certificate that was loaded into Enstratius for use in an automation routine.

 The KM system stores this information in an encrypted, de-identified database called the